openmc-dev/openmc/docs/source/io_formats/fission_energy.rst

                prompt neutrons.

 **/<nuclide name>/**
-    Nuclides are named by concatenating their Z and their A numbers.
-For example, U235 is named 92235.
+    Nuclides are named by concatenating their atomic symbol and mass number.
+For example, 'U235' or 'Pu239'.
 Metastable nuclides are appended with an '_m' and their metastable number.
-For example, the first excited isomer of Am-242 is named 95242_m1.
+For example, 'Am242_m1'

 :Datasets: - **data** (*double[][][]*) -- The energy release coefficients.
 The
              first axis indexes the component type.
 The second axis specifies